Network-Direction/chatbot/plugins/mist/README.md

     Standalone script that connects to the SQL server (as globally defined in the app) Creates the table and required fields

-### mistdebug.py
-    Used when debugging is enabled
-    Opens a log file, and writes entries to the file Contained within the 'log' subdirectory of the plugin

 ### misthandler.py
     The main class of the plugin (MistHandler)